fushu18/fushu18.github.io/_pages/teaching.md

 {% include base_path %}

 I am passionate about teaching and happy to spend time with students.
 I believe that a teacher--who transmits knowledge, facilitates study, and dispels confusion--is an essential part of the academic community and the foundation for knowledge inquiry.
-You can find my Teaching Portfolio [here](/files/TeachingPortfolio_ShuFu.pdf).
+You can find my Teaching Philosophy [here](/files/TeachingPortfolio_ShuFu.pdf).

 ## Shanghai Jiao Tong University
 - **Introduction to American Politics** (Undergraduate, in Chinese) ▹ [syllabus](/files/美国政府与政治_课程大纲_付舒.pdf) ▹ [1st-class slides](/files/AP_课程导论.pdf)